uttamk/mldeploy/README.md

 Usage
 ==============================================================================
 It runs as an exe.
 You can invoke it from powershell/nant or any build tool.
+To build it, just compile the compile the solution in visual studio 2010.

 Running Console.mldeploy.exe gives you the following